-How can Net Neutrality be categorized?
+How can Net Neutrality be categorised?

-- All the data on the internet flows in the form of bits of zeroes and ones. - The components of net neutrality say that all these bits of traffic are equal, so internet service providers (ISPs) should not differentiate these bits of data based on their content; usage, the users, or based on the website. - Which means there should not be any discrimination from the service providers by differentiating one set of data or one set of bits and pieces from the other. - This explains the entire concept of net neutrality.
+- All the data on the internet flows in the form of bits of zeroes and ones. - The components of net neutrality say that all these bits of traffic are equal, so internet service providers (ISPs) should not differentiate these bits of data based on their content; usage, the users, or based on the website. - Which means there should not be any discrimination from the service providers by differentiating one set of data or one set of bits and pieces from the other.